vc-assist/backend/README.md

    - `htmlutil/` - additional utilities for working with HTML.
    - `serviceutil/` - additional utilities that are commonly used in service entrypoints.
    - `testutil/` - utilities for testing
+   - `restyutil/` - utilities for the `resty` HTTP client
    - `timezone/` - `time.Now()` always in the correct timezone, instead of system time. (because sometimes servers are hosted outside of PDT)
-   - `telemetry/` - telemetry setup/teardown as well as instrumentation for libraries like `resty`.
+   - `telemetry/` - telemetry setup/teardown as well as misc. instrumentation utilities
 - `dev/` - code for setting up the development environment
    - `local_stack/` - docker compose stuff for setting up grafana and other things locally
    - `.state/ (gitignore'd)` - internal state (like secrets, usernames, passwords, etc...) that are used by tests and other dev/local-only processes